Paul Masvidal: Masvidal (2019–present)

-Lockdown Diaries (2020-present)
+Lockdown Diaries (2020–present)

 After the death of Cynic drummer, Sean Reinert, Masvidal revived Cynic with fresh material during the ongoing COVID-19 outbreak in the United States on his social media channel.

 Influences

 Masvidal's influences are quite diverse, as described in an interview with Metal-Fi.com"I grew up playing classical guitar and listened to American folk and Cuban music as a kid growing up in Miami.
 Eventually I was exposed to jazz and world music which turned my world upside down in terms of harmonic and rhythmic complexity and developing a melodic language.
 The standards alone have always been a huge part of my interest in writing deceptively complex songs and of course Bach, as a composer is probably still my biggest influence.
 My older brother turned me on to classic rock bands like Led Zeppelin, Sabbath and Pink Floyd, which eventually led to me exploring heavier stuff like Metallica and Slayer.
 The Beatles have always been big for me, especially the later records.
-Certain guitarists like Pat Metheney and Ben Monder opened up new vistas and even classic jazz guys like Charlie Christian and Wes Montgomery blow my mind every time I listen to them.
+Certain guitarists like Pat Metheny and Ben Monder opened up new vistas and even classic jazz guys like Charlie Christian and Wes Montgomery blow my mind every time I listen to them.
 For me, inspiration is everywhere and always a reflection of where I'm at as an artist..."